-AECON GROUP INC
+AECON GROUP INC Management Information Circular page 78

 AECON also uses graphics to illustrate not only the diversity in the composition of its director nominees board but also the rate at which the company is adding women to the board when appointing new directors since adopting its first gender diversity target.
 Those same graphics are equally transparent about representation of visible minorities, persons with disabilities and Indigenous Peoples on the AECON board.